rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 are used for routing keys (or another property used for hashing) then reasonably uniform distribution should be observed.

+### Executable Versions

+Executable versions of some of the code examples can be found under [./examples](./examples).

 ### Code Example in Python

 This version of the example uses [Pika](https://pika.readthedocs.io/en/stable/), the most widely used Python client for RabbitMQ: